MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHost.md

 ## SYNOPSIS
 Read the properties and relationships of a host object.
 The host resource is the abstract base type that returns an implementation.
-A host can be of one of the following types: This API is available in the following national cloud deployments.
+A host can be of one of the following types:

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaSecurityThreatIntelligenceHost](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHost?view=graph-powershell-beta)

 ## SYNTAX